 Educational Plan and Assessment

-A key aspect of the Student Life Division's mission is to "design, facilitate, and inspire beyond-the-class learning experiences and environments."
+A key aspect of the Student Life Division's mission statement is to "design, facilitate, and inspire beyond-the-class learning experiences and environments."
 One way the division seeks to fulfill this mission is to provide educational programs targeted toward four of Westmont’s institutional learning outcomes.
 While Student Life will execute departmental, inter-departmental, and educational goals yearly, it also employs a 4-year cycle wherein each of the four institutional learning outcomes receives particular emphasis.
 Student Life has found it helpful to consider ways to utilize 7 variables (prayer, physical space, policies, services, social arrangements, role models/staffing, planned gatherings) to advance our priorities.
 “White papers” written by separate teams of student life staff were written for each of the four institutional learning outcomes.
 These papers serve as a starting point for the institutional outcome that is being addressed and typically are revised to include new understanding or approaches.
 In addition, each white paper is paired with a grid that shows how the 7 variables are used to support each institutional learning outcome.
 The grids also summarize the tools that will be to assess effectiveness.
 The white papers and grids are available below.

 - Christian Understanding, Practices, and Affections (CUPA)

-- Diversity and Global Awareness
+- Diversity and Global Engagement

 - Physical and Emotional Health

-- Active Societal and Intellectual Engagement
+- Civic Learning and Democratic Engagement

 Annual Assessment Reports